 This is the first study to investigate illusory finger stretching using SSEPs, so appropriate effect size estimates are not available.
 We therefore conducted power calculations based on a smallest effect size of interest, in line with the recommendation of Lakens (2014).
 Here, we have chosen an effect size of d = 0.5 (a medium effect, see Cohen, 1988), since this is the smallest effect size we are interested in detecting, which we have converted to a Cohen’s f of 0.25 for power analyses.

-A priori power analysis using G*Power shows that for a repeated measures, within factors one way ANOVA, with an effect size (f) of 0.25, alpha of 0.05, power at 90%, and four measurements, a total sample size of 30 participants is needed.
+A priori power analysis using G*Power shows that for a repeated measures, within factors one way ANOVA, with an effect size (f) of 0.25, alpha of 0.05, power at 90%, and 1 group with four measurements, a total sample size of 30 participants is needed.

 A Design planner (Table A1) encompassing research questions, hypotheses, sampling and analysis plans and their resulting interpretations can be seen in appendix A.